cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/organizers/create.md

 ## More properties

-While you can create a new organizer using just the properties described above, an orgaizer can have a some more properties like a [description](../shared/description.md), [images](../shared/images.md).
+While you can create a new organizer using just the properties described above, an orgaizer can have a some more properties like a [description](../shared/description.md) or [images](../shared/images.md).
 These are useful to make your organizer more attractive to potential audiences and may be included in the same request when creating a new organizer.

 You can learn more about these properties under the "Shared properties" section in the menu, or by browsing the complete [organizer model](../../../models/organizer-with-read-example.json).